MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

   3. Filter
   4. More commands

-The Timeline section is available on the **Summary** tab for account, contact, case records, and for knowledge articles, and shows the following:
+The timeline section is available on the **Summary** tab for account, contact, case records, and for knowledge articles, and it shows the following:
 - Activity
   - Appointment
   - Email